cngshow/isaac_rest/API ChangeLog.md

 After an official release, any API change should be done by bumping the major version - and creating new rest paths (/rest/2/, /rest/write/2/)
 If reverse compatibility is required to be maintained, then the rest/1 or rest/write/1 code must remain.

-* 2016/10/10 - 1.5.3 - Removing user id from wf parameters and parameter DTO, replacing with calls to RequestInfo.getEditCoordinate()
+* 2016/10/10 - 1.5.3 - Removing user id from wf parameters and parameter DTO, replacing with calls to RequestInfo.getEditCoordinate().
+All relevant edit and workflow REST APIs now accept only editToken parameter, which can now be created and retrieved only by calling CoordinateAPIs.getEditToken() with ssoToken and/or editToken parameters, along with additional documented optional parameters
 * 2016/10/10 - 1.5.2 - Add an API for reading a specific association description.
 Integrating fortify fixes (shouldn't cause any API / behavior change)
 * 2016/10/06 - 1.5.1 - Adding Association APIs.
 Cleaned up the returned pagination data, so that it stops returning page links that don't make sense when you are at the first or last page.
 Added a field to pagination data to indicate if the approximateTotal is an estimate, or exact.